 Manufacturers have found ways to intensify drag without sacrificing smoothness, increasing the breakaway drag (the force required to get the spool turning), or overloading some other part of the reel.
-The drag should always slip before other reel parts yield or break, even when the drag is set to max.
+The drag should always slip before other reel parts yield or break, even when the drag is maxed out.

-Reel drag systems are governed by the torque equation (torque equals force times radius), points out Chris Littau, manager of product and technology strategy at Zebco.
+Reel drag systems are governed by the torque equation (torque equals force times radius), points out Chris Littau, of Rather Outdoors.
 In the case of reels, the radius is actually the distance from the center of the spool to where the line exits.

 “This explains why the more line [there is] on the spool, the less drag you exert,” says Littau.
 “All else being equal, if the diameter of the line on the spool reduced to half, then the line tension would double.
 This is a big factor on trolling reels when billfish and tuna take off a lot of line.”